Operation Causeway

 Operation Causeway was a planned United States invasion of Formosa (Taiwan), the Quemoys (Kinmen Islands), and Xiamen Bay on the southeastern coast of Mainland China during World War II.
 At that time, Formosa was a Japanese colony since the nineteenth century.
-The island was seen as a possible next step in the planned Allied "island-hopping" advance across the Pacific after the capture of the Marianas in summer 1944.
+The island was seen as a possible next step in the planned Allied "island-hopping" advance across the Pacific after the capture of the Marianas in mid-1944.

 The objectives of Operation Causeway included securing control over the Taiwan Strait to establish a forward base for the strategic bombing and final invasion of Japan, while simultaneously linking Nationalist Chinese forces with an unbroken seaborne supply line to America's vast military-industrial complex.

 Background

 The Joint Strategic Survey Committee (JSSC) of the Joint Chiefs of Staff along with the U.S. Navy, favored the Central Pacific (Marianas, Micronesia, and Carolines)-Taiwan route as the most direct and strategically advantageous path to Japan.
 This was in opposition to General Douglas MacArthur's favored South Pacific-Philippines route.
 Planners of Operation Causeway argued that Taiwan would have provided a suitable base for the strategic bombing campaign against Japan as well as a staging area for the foreseen invasion of the Japanese home islands.
 The capture of Xiamen (Amoy) Bay would replace the poor overland and air supply routes through India and Burma to China.

 The JSSC believed that capturing the south China coast, Taiwan, and Luzon strategic triangle would give the Allies control over the South China Sea, severing Japan's connection to the south.
 They further envisioned China as a vital ally against Japan, serving as a base for bombing raids against Japan and a source of infantry manpower to destroy Japanese forces in Asia.
 This China-centric strategic outlook generated support in Washington for the Central Pacific-Taiwan line of attack.
 Taiwan's planned capture was also seen as a demonstration of American support for the continued participation of China in the war against Japan.

 In March 1944, the Joint Chiefs of Staff announced a new concept of operations "orientated toward the capture of Formosa" scheduled after the Mariana and Palau Islands campaign.
 The operational planning was assigned to Admiral Chester W. Nimitz, Commander-in-Chief of the Pacific Fleet, and his subordinates.
 General MacArthur, commander-in-chief of the South West Pacific Area, was tasked with planning for the recapture of Luzon, should its recapture be "necessary prior to the move on Formosa."